MisterBeardy/saintcalendar/docs/mockup/sticker.md

-# Sticker Pages Design and Requirements
+# Sticker Box Pages Design and Requirements

-This document outlines the design specifications and requirements for the sticker pages in the Saint Calendar Next.js/React application.
-The stickers feature is divided into two main subsections: **Gallery** and **Templates** (renamed from the previous "Favorites").
-The overall navigation under the "Stickers" menu will be updated to reflect these changes, with the separate "Search" menu item removed and its functionality integrated directly into the Gallery page.
+This document outlines the design specifications and requirements for the Sticker Box pages in the Saint Calendar Next.js/React application.
+The Sticker Box feature is divided into two main subsections: **Gallery** and **Templates** (renamed from the previous "Favorites").
+The overall navigation under the "Sticker Box" menu will be updated to reflect these changes, with the separate "Search" menu item removed and its functionality integrated directly into the Gallery page.
 This design ensures a streamlined user experience, reducing navigation complexity while providing robust search capabilities within the Gallery.

 The following sections detail the navigation updates, UI designs for each subsection, and integration notes.
 All designs prioritize responsive layouts using Tailwind CSS (consistent with the project's styling), accessibility (e.g., ARIA labels, keyboard navigation), and integration with the existing Prisma database for sticker data retrieval.